Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Orthogonal Shimura varieties

-Varying $g$ yields an analytic cycle $Z(T,\varphi)(\C)$ on $M(\C)$, which, being a union of smaller Shimura varieties constructed in the same was as $M$, is the complexification of an algebraic cycle $Z(T,\varphi)$ of codimension $\mathrm{rank}(T)$ on the canonical model $M$.
+the moment matrix of a tuple $x\in V^d$.
+The cycle \eqref{component cycle} descends to the quotient \eqref{shimura component}, and varying $g$ yields an analytic cycle $Z_M(T,\varphi)(\C)$ on $M(\C)$.
+Being expressible as a union of smaller Shimura varieties constructed in the same way as $M$, this cycle is the complexification of an algebraic cycle $Z_M(T,\varphi)$ of codimension $\mathrm{rank}(T)$ on the canonical model $M$.

 Fix a positive definite $v \in \Sym_d(\R)$ and assume $\det(T)\neq 0$.
 As in \S 4.3 of \cite{GS}, the sums